lxc/linuxcontainers.org/content/lxd/introduction.md

 # Relationship with LXC
 LXD isn't a rewrite of LXC, in fact it's building on top of LXC to provide a new,
 better user experience.
-Under the scene, LXD uses LXC through liblxc and its Go binding
+Under the hood, LXD uses LXC through liblxc and its Go binding
 to create and manage the containers.

 It's basically an alternative to LXC's tools and distribution template system